tas33n/tas33n/README.md

 <ul>
   Hey 👋🏻,

-<p> I am Taseen.I am a lazy person who love to surf online.
-I dunno any programming language but i can build and design website, still noob though.
-My hobby is trying to do something new.
-But i get bord after accomplishing something new so i throw it away after sometime.
+<p> I am Taseen.I am lazy person who love to surf online.
+I dunno any programming language yet but i know how to build and design website, still noob though.
+My hobby is trying to make things related to IT sector.
+But i get bord after accomplishing that so i throw it away after sometime.
 Love to do little things like building website, cracking android app, sometime video editing, helping my online friends and more. </p>

   <li>🌱 I’m currently trying to learn.</li>
   <li>😄 Pronouns: He/Him</li>